TBD54566975/did-dht/spec/spec.md

     a.
 Expand all identifiers (i.e. Verification Methods, Services, etc.) to their fully-qualified form (e.g. `did:dht:uodqi99wuzxsz6yx445zxkp8ddwj9q54ocbcg8yifsqru45x63kj#0`
     as opposed to `0` or `#0`, `did:dht:uodqi99wuzxsz6yx445zxkp8ddwj9q54ocbcg8yifsqru45x63kj#service-1` as opposed to `#service-1`).

+4. If [NS records](#designating-authoritative-gateways) are present this process should be repeated, making the initial request against the given [[ref:Gateway]].
+The document with the highest [[ref:sequence number]] is to be treated as authoritative.

 ::: note
 As a fallback, if a `did:dht` value cannot be resolved via the network, it can be expanded to a conformant [[ref:DID Document]]